Mental Health Facilities Burlington County, NJ

 Oaks Integrated Care

-Oaks Integrated Care is a mental health clinic in Burlington County, New Jersey, located at 795 Woodlane Road, Suite 300, 8060 zip code.
-Oaks Integrated Care offers partial hospitalization/day treatment and outpatient treatment.
-Oaks Integrated Care provides trauma therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, adults and young adults.
-Some other services provided by Oaks Integrated Care include suicide prevention services and family psychoeducation.
+Oaks Integrated Care is a mental health clinic in Burlington County, NJ, located at 795 Woodlane Road, Suite 300, 8060 zip code.
+Oaks Integrated Care provides outpatient treatment and partial hospitalization/day treatment.
+Oaks Integrated Care offers group therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+More services at Oaks Integrated Care include suicide prevention services and family psychoeducation.

 Learn More